-Unbelievably, up to 6000 amputations take place each year within the UK, with half of them being due to medical problems that were preventable.
+Around 6000 amputations take place each year within the UK, half of which were due to avoidable medical problems.

-If you have been on the receiving end of this type of surgery, the consequences can be terrible and overwhelming.
-Not only are you left to recover from a major operation, but your whole life is changed negatively and permanently.
+For those who have been on the receiving end of this type of surgery, the consequences are truly life-changing and can lead to deep psychological trauma.
+Not only are you left to recover from a major operation, but your whole life is turned upside down.

-If you consider that your amputation was preventable and unnecessary, we may be able to help you by claiming compensation.
-This may not take your life back to how it was prior to the surgery, but it can help in so many ways.
+If your amputation was preventable and unnecessary, we might be able to help you claim compensation.
+This may not fully put your life back to how it was before the surgery, but it can help in many ways.

-Because we have worked with many clients over the years, we understand the processes involved and can therefore work towards obtaining maximum benefit for you from the compensation received.
+Because we have worked with many clients who have undergone an amputation, we know the processes involved in depth, and can, therefore, work towards obtaining maximum compensation on your behalf

-If the medical team or the GP caring for you were not proactive, you can be left with the very real and difficult task of having to face the rest of your life as an amputee.
-Many clients have come to us with claims due to various reasons, including:
+If the medical team or the GP caring for you were not proactive, you may be left having to face the rest of your life as an amputee.
+Many clients have come to us with claims due to:

 If you have suffered physically, emotionally or financially due to amputation, we can help.

-Get in touch now and find out how we can help with your case of amputation compensation.
+Get in touch now and find out how we can help with your case for amputation compensation.